 levels = c("Face", "Tool")))

-# Condition is dummy-coded.
+# Condition is already dummy-coded.
 Effect-code ObjectCategory

 contrasts(finaltest_search_data$ObjectCategory) <- rbind(-1, 1)